Atahualpa

-Atahualpa (/ˌɑːtəˈwɑːlpə/), also Atawallpa or Ataw Wallpa (Ataw Wallpa, /qwc/) (c.
-1502 – 26 July 1533), whose regnal name was Caccha Pachacuti Inca Yupanqui Inca (from the caccha idol and to honour the emperor Pachacuti), was the last effective Inca emperor, reigning from April 1532 until his capture and execution in July of the following year, as part of the Spanish conquest of the Inca Empire.
+Atawallpa (/ˌɑːtəˈwɑːlpə/), also Atahualpa or Ataw Wallpa (Ataw Wallpa, /qwc/) (c.
+1502 – 29 August 1533), whose regnal name was Caccha Pachacuti Inca Yupanqui Inca (from the caccha idol and to honour the emperor Pachacuti), was the last effective Inca emperor, reigning from April 1532 until his capture and execution in July-August of the following year, as part of the Spanish conquest of the Inca Empire.

 Biography

 Atahualpa was the son of the emperor Huayna Cápac, who died around 1525 along with his successor, Ninan Cuyochi, in a smallpox epidemic.
 Atahualpa initially accepted his half-brother Huáscar as the new emperor, who in turn appointed him as governor of Quito in the north of the empire.
 The uneasy peace between them deteriorated over the next few years.
 Atahualpa sought to create an independent state in Quito.
 From 1529 to 1532, they contested the succession in the Inca Civil War.
-Huáscar managed to take Atahualpa prisoner.
+Huáscar managed to take Atawallpa prisoner.
 Atahualpa escaped and rallied his forces, winning several battles against Huáscar's forces before capturing Huáscar.

-Around the same time as Atahualpa's victory, a group of Spanish conquistadors, led by Francisco Pizarro, arrived in the region.
+Around the same time as Atawallpa's victory, a group of Spanish conquistadors, led by Francisco Pizarro, arrived in the region.
 In November 1532, they captured Atahualpa during an ambush at Cajamarca.
 In captivity, Atahualpa gave a ransom in exchange for a promise of release and arranged for the execution of Huáscar.
 After receiving the ransom, the Spanish accused Atahualpa of treason, conspiracy against the Spanish Crown, and the murder of Huáscar.
 They put him on trial and sentenced him to death by burning at the stake.
 However, after his baptism in July 1533, he was garroted instead.

 A line of successors continued to claim the title of emperor, either as Spanish vassals or as rebel leaders, but none were able to hold comparable power.